TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-create-project-and-add-tool.md

 ### **My Azure Migrate project creation fails with a deployment failed error.**

 You can usually retry to fix this error.
-Click on the job notification for the failed deployment, navigate to "Deployments" and click on "Re-deploy" to re-trigger the creation of the project and addition of the selected tools.
+Click on the job notification for the failed deployment, navigate to "Deployments", and click on "Re-deploy" to re-trigger the creation of the project and addition of the selected tools.
 This should solve the issue.

 ### **I want to create a new project in a different geography and add tools to it.**